crowbait/tinyclerk/README.md

 ## Build

-- Build with npm: `npm run package`
+- `npm run package`
-  - Output will be in tinyclerk/release/build
+  - Output will be in ./release/build
   - By default, the script builds for your system
   - If you're trying to build Linux on Windows, [see here](https://github.com/electron-userland/electron-build-service/issues/9#issuecomment-704069238)